Some days are just auspicious

 But I know it starts here.

-With this stubborn belief that life is not only worth showing up for but is also full of infinite possibilities.
+And with this stubborn belief that life is not only worth showing up for but is full of many gifts and infinite possibilities.

 Even when, especially when it breaks your heart